Latvia in the Eurovision Song Contest 2012

 Latvia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 22 May 2012.
-Performing during for the show in position 4, "Beautiful Song" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
-It was later revealed that Latvia placed seventeenth (last) out of the 17 participating countries in the semi-final with 13 points.
+Performed during the show in position four, "Beautiful Song" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
+It was later revealed that Latvia placed sixteenth out of the 18 participating countries in the semi-final with 17 points.